Mac and Mc together: A US library view (1942) for card sorting

 Donald Knuth in vol. 3 of his The Art of Computer Programming gave a listing showing the operation of around 40 rules, of which "Mc = Mac" was one, for library card sorting.
 He was citing the American Library Association Rules for Filing Catalog Cards (1942).
 According to the ALA wiki, it maintains in print two publications on filing rules, one covering that "word-by-word" convention, and another prepared in 1980 that is "letter-by-letter".
 A 1998 book attributes the changes to the rules to computer informatics, and notes the Mac/Mc change as its first example.

 Examples from the recent past

 1982's Scottish Roots, a guide for family history researchers, warns that older Scottish records do not in fact follow this convention, unlike contemporary telephone directories.
-A 2001 book of New York Times theatre reviews sorts Mc names as if spelled Mac.
+A 2001 book of The New York Times theatre reviews sorts Mc names as if spelled Mac.
 A 2002 official document for the State of Vermont recommends explicitly no special treatment for Mac and Mc.
 New Hart's Rules (Oxford University Press, 2005) advises "List names prefixed with Mc, Mac, or Mc as if they were spelled Mac".
 A 2007 book in its tenth edition states that "most library catalogs" sort Mac and Mc names as if spelled M-a-c.